 Focaccia (pronounced fuh-kaa-chuh) is a classic Italian bread.
 The name focaccia is derived from the Roman “panis focacius,” which means “hearth bread” indicating that it was originally baked in coals back in Roman times.

-The key to making great focaccia is using a generous amount of extra virgin olive oil which creates a crispy and flavorful crust.
+The key to making great Italian focaccia bread is using a generous amount of extra virgin olive oil which creates a crispy and flavorful crust.

 - Honey – helps activate the yeast and balances flavor